AMReX-Codes/amrex/paper/paper.md

 Block-structured AMR provides the basis for the temporal and spatial discretization strategy for a large number of applications.
-AMR reduces the computational cost and memory footprint compared to a uniform mesh while preserving the essentially local descriptions of different physical processes in complex multiphysics algorithms.
+AMR reduces the computational cost and memory footprint compared to a uniform mesh while preserving the local descriptions of different physical processes in complex multiphysics algorithms.
-Current AMReX-based application codes span a number of areas; in particular the AMReX-Astro github repository holds a number of astrophysical modeling tools based on AMReX [@Zingale_2018].
+Current AMReX-based application codes span a number of areas; in particular the AMReX-Astro GitHub repository holds a number of astrophysical modeling tools based on AMReX [@Zingale_2018].
 The origins of AMReX trace back to the BoxLib [@BoxLib] software framework.

 AMReX supports a number of different time-stepping strategies